adobe/athena/README.md

 * Increase confidence in each release by using an integrated testing framework (performance/functional).
 * Allow support for defining tests in a modular, but configurable way using `YAML` files.
-* Aggregate test results and provide in-depth reports via [Elasticsearch](https://www.elastic.co) and [Kibana](https://www.elastic.co/products/kibana).
+* Aggregate test results and provide in-depth reports via [Elasticsearch](https://www.elastic.co) and predefined [Kibana](https://www.elastic.co/products/kibana) dashboards.
 * Provide support for tests version management.
 * Run tests independent of their location.
 * Allow support for defining assertions in a programmatic way *(functional)*.
 * Allow support for easily extending the core functionality of the framework through plugins.
 * Allow support for defining reusable fixture modules among tests.
+* Allow support for creating complex performance mix patterns using functional tests. *(on the roadmap)*

 > **📝Note:** A thorough list of upcoming features is available in the [Roadmap](#roadmap).